NeurAR: Neural Uncertainty for Autonomous 3D Reconstruction with Implicit Neural Representations: Results

 \textbf{Implementation details} The networks and the hyperparameters of all the experiments for different scenes below are set to the same value.
 Most hyper parameters use the default setting in NeRF, including parameters of Adam optimizer (with hyperparameters $\beta_1 = 0.9$, $\beta_2 = 0.999$, $\epsilon = 10^{-7}$), 64/128 sampling points on a ray for coarse/fine sampling, a batch size of 1024 \etc.

 NeurAR reconstructs scenes and plans the view path simultaneously, running parallel on two RTX3090 GPUs: the 3D reconstruction module, \ie optimization of NeRF on a GPU; the view planner module and the renderer module on the other one.
-After a step of the view planner, 700 iterations for the NeRF optimization, the optimization receives one or two images collected on the view path from cameras.
-We set the maximum views for planning to be 28 views, \ie 11k training iterations and about 15 steps for the optimization during the view planning.
+After a step of the view planner (also 700 iterations for the NeRF optimization), the optimization receives one or two images collected on the view path from cameras.
+We set the maximum views for planning to be 28 views, \ie 11k training iterations and about 15 steps for the optimization during the view planning. \rs{In each step, 1 or 2 views are selected along the planned path}.
 The network architecture of our NeurAR is shown in \figref{arc}.

 \textbf{Algorithmic Variants} To evaluate the efficacy of the proposed method, we designed baselines and variants of our method.
-For the implicit scene representation, we adopt TSDF as the baseline as it is the most used representation for SLAM and autonomous reconstruction \cite{schmid2020efficient,song2021view,isler2016information,mendez2017taking,newcombe2011kinectfusion,zeng20173dmatch}.
-For view path planning based on the proposed neural uncertainty, we construct two variants: one using a pre-defined circular trajectory which existing work usually compares with \cite{schmid2020efficient,mendez2017taking,song2021view} and the other one randomly sampling a viewpoint instead of using the view cost to choose NBV at each step.
+For the implicit scene representation, we adopt TSDF as the baseline as it is oen of the most used representation for SLAM and autonomous reconstruction~\cite{schmid2020efficient,song2021view,isler2016information}.
+For view path planning based on the proposed Neural Uncertainty, we construct two variants: one using a pre-defined circular trajectory with which existing work \cite{peralta2020next,song2021view} usually compares and the other one randomly sampling a viewpoint instead of using the view cost to choose NBV at each step.